larisaycl/larisaycl.github.io/_portfolio/portfolio-slam.md

 - `landmarks_node` in `landmarks.cpp` - circle fitting and classification
 - `nuslam_unknown_node` in `slam_unknown.cpp` - SLAM with unknown data association

-Demonstration SLAM with known data association
+Demonstration of SLAM with known data association
 - The robot was driven around in simulation such that all the landmarks were encountered during the run.
 - ground truth landmarks are shown in white
 - landmarks detected by the sensor are shown in red